OldUnreal/UnrealTournamentPatches/README.md

 * Sizzl, batonix, ue, Zim: for extensive testing and feedback on the game server
 * uZi, batonix, zkyp, and the members of the UTCTF.pug community: for helping us debug the invisible weapon/flag problem
 * Sp0ngeb0b, proasm, Deepu: for extensive testing and feedback on UnrealScript-related issues
-* Buggie: for extremely thorough testing, for the record number of bug reports, and for contributing the wxWidgets launcher and various bug fixes
+* Buggie: for extremely thorough testing, for the record number of bug reports, and for contributing the wxWidgets launcher and hundreds of bug fixes and improvements
 * Eternity: for helping us solve the FCollisionHash problem
 * Dizzy and NuLL: for helping us solve the invisible collision problem
 * Deaod: for feedback on our movement updates and various bug fixes